Big city living isn’t for everyone–but at the same time, urban areas certainly have their perks.

 North Prairie is growing quickly, and for a good reason.
 Crime is far below average, and most residents are gainfully employed.
 Even the cost of living is reasonable.

 A solid 0.9% of people lack insurance, good for 2nd in the area.

 Is ‘Everything Better In Sussex?’

 It placed 9th on our list thanks to the fact that it’s really expensive to live here, but the schools are great, so you get what you pay for in that regard.

-And rounding out the top ten for 2018 is Sussex.
+And rounding out the top ten for 2019 is Summit.

 This city is far above average in every category, and the best part?
 It’s far more affordable than the other cities listed above.
 So, you get a big bang for your buck here.